hyperspy/hyperspy/doc/user_guide/mva.rst

 file format, the prefixes for loadings and factors, saving figures instead of data and more.

-Please note that the exported data cannot be easily be loaded into Hyperspy's machine learning structure.
+Please note that the exported data cannot easily be loaded into Hyperspy's machine learning structure.